Concerns In Aged Care Catering

 Ask yourself a simple question

 “Menu is changed at least 2 – 4 times a year, how many times in a year, a budget is updated for catering?”

 7. Inadequate / incorrect food safety knowledge

 This leads to unnecessary paperwork, limits creativity & flexibility.
 So many menu items are either not included or not executed properly due to inadequate or incorrect interpretation of food safety.
 In my opinion, food safety training should be conducted at the facility with a copy of the current menu in hand and most importantly discuss how to implement food safety at that very facility rather than general rules and regulations about food safety act.

 This is more applicable to aged care providers with multiple locations.
 Achieving consistency, better admin control, cost effective suppliers agreements etc are necessary but this will limit creating menu that is more personalised for resident at a specific facility.
 Either the residents get stuck with items on menu that may not be popular or chefs will end up cooking 5 – 6 different options to meet requirements of residents

 9. Inadequate & incorrect information

 Sometimes, management may not have right information or sufficient information on how things happen at the grass root level.
-I have witnessed many aged cares where management believes that things are happening in certain ways in catering but that may not be the case.
-There can be multiple reasons for this to happen but without continuous review of catering services, its very hard to identify this issue.
+I have witnessed many aged care facilities where management believes that things are happening in certain ways in catering but that may not be the case.
+There can be multiple reasons for this to happen but without continuous review of catering services, it’s very hard to identify this issue.
 Another aspect to consider is Surveys & feedback.
 They are very essential for continuous improvement.
-However, its is also important to ensure that the information is collected and collated in the right form.
-Making sure to ask right questions to right people will result is a comprehensive & accurate information.
+However, it is also important to ensure that the information is collected and collated in the right form.
+Making sure to ask the right questions to the right people will result is comprehensive & accurate information.

 10. Acknowledgement / Appreciation